bumbleworks/bumbleworks/README.md

 ## Usage

-### The Task Queue

-Bumbleworks, by default, uses...

 ### Starting Work

 Without running a "worker," Bumbleworks won't do anything behind the scenes - no workitems will proceed through their workflow, no schedules will be checked, etc.  To run a worker, you can either set the `autostart_worker` option in configuration, before starting Bumbleworks: